Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!

 Yarn: Bernat Blanket (Super Bulky Weight #6)

 The next one of our free mosaic knitting patterns is pure fun.
-You can use between 2 and 7 different colors of yarn to make this colorful dotted hat.
+If you need, you can use between 2 and 7 different colors of yarn to make this colorful dotted hat.
 The pattern is worked in the round from the brim up and the dots of color get larger the further you get up the hat.
 Top it off with a big and bright pom pom for maximum effect!

 Designer: The Knitting Times